cchudzicki-ocw-testing/3.020-spring-2021/content/lists/lecture-notes.md

 ---
 content_type: resource-list
-description: Lecture boards from each class in PDF and LaTeX (within ZIP) format
+description: This section contains the lecture boards from each class in PDF and LaTeX (ZIP files) format.
 draft: false
 resources:
   content: